List types for resource aware languages: an implicit name approach: Restricted terms with explicit substitution

 About rule $(sub_\notin)$ we may notice that we assume $t_2:\ell_2$ although this assumption in not used in the consequence.\footnote{A similar situation occurs with intersection types for explicit substitution~\cite{DBLP:journals/iandc/LengrandLDDB04}, with the rule \textsf{(drop)}.} This guarantees the well-formedness of $t_2$.

-Like for $\Lin$, we notice that in the typing tree of a $\Ell$-typed closed term, we meet only sorted lists with unique occurrence of free indices.
-Since the notion of linearity of $\lu$-terms is not easily formalised, we propose to use $\Luin$\=/$\Ell$\=/typeability as the definition of linearity of closed $`l\upsilon$-terms.
+Like for $\Lin$, we observe that in the typing tree of a $\Ell$-typed closed term, we meet only sorted lists with unique occurrence of free indices.
+This suggests to define linearity in $\Lu$ by $\Ell$\=/typeability.